Lungs (album): Singles

 On 5 January 2010, "Hurricane Drunk" was originally announced as the sixth single from the album.
 A video for the song was filmed in Paris on 8 January 2010 and premiered on 29 January after the Celebrity Big Brother 2010 final on Channel 4.
 However, on 3 March 2010, a reissue of "Dog Days Are Over" was announced through the band's website.
 The single was released digitally on 11 April and as a seven-inch vinyl the following day, along with a new music video.
-It reached a new peak of number 23 on the UK Singles Chart.
+It reached a peak of number 23 on the UK Singles Chart, later reaching a new peak of number 21 in 2023 following renewed interest in the track after its inclusion in Guardians of the Galaxy Vol.3.

 "Cosmic Love" was released on 5 July 2010 as the album's sixth and final single.
 The song reached number 51 on the UK Singles Chart.
 The band made a guest appearance in the 7 February 2011 episode of Gossip Girl, titled "Panic Roommate", where they performed an acoustic rendition of "Cosmic Love".

 Critical reception

-Lungs received generally positive reviews from music critics.
+Lungs received positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 79, based on 22 reviews.
 James Christopher Monger of AllMusic praised it as "one of the most musically mature and emotionally mesmerizing albums of 2009" and stated, "With an arsenal of weaponry that included the daring musicality of Kate Bush, the fearless delivery of Sinéad O'Connor, and the dark, unhinged vulnerability of Fiona Apple, the London native crafted a debut that not only lived up to the machine-gun spray of buzz that heralded her arrival, but easily surpassed it."
 Ryan Dombal wrote for Pitchfork that Florence Welch "bursts mouth wide wide over garage rock, epic soul, pint-tipping Britbeat, and—best of all—a mystic brand of pop that's part Annie Lennox, Grace Slick, and Joanna Newsom."
 Q noted that "there's a lot going on, but Welch never confuses breadth with depth".
 Entertainment Weekly's Joseph Brannigan Lynch opined that Welch's "immaculately constructed indie pop recalls Regina Spektor, but without the studied artiness: Welch is more concerned with raw emotional release."
 Spin's Melissa Maerz stated, "From the way she sings, in big gulps and Teen Wolf growls, to the mystical art-rock ballads she bedazzles with sleigh bells, harps, and choirs, there's enough drama here for a Broadway musical.
 But her delivery is so raw that every mess feels genuine."